 The State of Vermont is an equal opportunity employer and is committed to offering equal employment opportunities in accordance with state and federal laws.
 The State prohibits discrimination on the basis of race, color, religion, ancestry, national origin, sex, sexual orientation, gender identity, place of birth, age, or physical or mental condition (a person with a qualifying disability) in all employment practices and terms or conditions of employment including, but not limited to: recruitment, hiring, promotion, demotion or transfer; layoff or termination; rates of pay and other forms of compensation; selection for training; agency sponsored social and recreational events; and all other terms, privileges, and conditions of employment.
-Additionally, it is unlawful to retaliate against an employee for filing a complaint of prohibited discrimination, reporting prohibited discrimination.
+Additionally, it is unlawful to retaliate against an employee for filing a complaint of prohibited discrimination, reporting prohibited discrimination, or acting as a witness for a person who has filed a complaint of prohibited discrimination.
 Every supervisor and manager within the State is responsible for providing a workplace free from discrimination and unlawful harassment.